-If you're reading this, the chance is you’ll have been thinking about starting your Shopify store for a while.
-In fact, 87% of our clients tell us that they've been 'thinking' about a Shopify store for over 9 months.
+If you're reading this, then chances are you've been thinking about starting your Shopify store for a while.
+In fact, 87% of our clients tell us that they've been 'thinking' about investing in a Shopify store for over nine months.
 N-I-N-E MONTHS.

 Well, however far along you are in your Shopify store gestation period, you'll probably be searching for the answers to one of the five questions below.
-We’ve decided to answer these for you in our clear and direct tone that you've come to expect.
+So we've decided to answer these in the clear and direct tone you've come to expect from us.

 For many clients that we work with, the answers tend to be:

 - Fast, easy to navigate, slick user experience.

 If you're answering the same, our recommendation is always the same - you should invest in Turbo by Out of Sandbox.
 Yes, it is the most expensive theme around, but also one of the fastest, most mobile-friendly in regards to converting sales and sexiest themes available.